planck-repl/planck/site/src/index.md

 # Planck

-Planck™ is a stand-alone ClojureScript REPL for macOS and Linux.
+Planck is a stand-alone ClojureScript REPL for macOS and Linux.

 Planck launches instantly and is useful for scripting.